PrinceAnna/STM32F10x_WS2812b_RGB_Driver/README.md

 A new way to drive ws281x-controlled rgb-leds but not to tongle gpio with time-delay

 Thanks to @j3qq4hch.Your STM8_WS2812B project(https://github.com/j3qq4hch/STM8_WS2812B) shows the basic method of driving some amount of ws2812-controlled egb-leds.The core of the project is to tongle a STM8S's gpio with time delay,and it's in assembler.

 But I'm wondering it may not suit any mcu such as stm32 or even STM8L.

-And someday I found a new way.
+And some day I found a new way.

 The peripheral I use is the SPI1 in the stm32f103 mcu.